KamarajuKusumanchi/soofaloofa.github.io/content/posts/2015-05-19-app-engine-pipelines-part-three-fan-in-fan-out.md

 ## Conclusion

 This article describes how to coordinate pipeline tasks using fan-in, fan-out and sequencing.
-The next article we will discuss how the MapReduce and Pipelines APIs are related.
+The next article we will discuss Pipeline API internals.

 Full source code of both Fan-In and Fan-Out follows.